 The mind and driving force in the founding and development of the Centre, he was Head of the Trieste laboratories of ICGEB from 1987-1989 and Group Leader of the Molecular Biology Laboratory from 1987 to 2010; Director-General of the Centre from 1989-2004 and ICGEB Distinguished Scientist from 2004-2010.

 Fellowships: The ICGEB Arturo Falaschi Fellowship Programmes open to PhD and Postdoctoral applicants, was officially renamed in 2012 and has grown to include numerous long- and short-term PhD and Postdoctoral awards available to scientists who are nationals of ICGEB Member States.

-Meetings: The Arturo Falaschi Conference series, featuring major meetings in the fields of Life Sciences was also launched in 2012.
-Spanning Frontiers in Cardiac and Vascular Regeneration (Mauro Giacca), DNA Tumour Viruses (Lawrence Banks), DNA Replication and Genome Maintenance (Alessandro Vindigni) and Atypical dementias: from diagnosis to emerging therapies (Emanuele Buratti), the next edition will be held in July 2022 in Trieste, entitled “At the intersection of DNA Replication and genome maintenance: from mechanisms to therapy”.
+Meetings: The Arturo Falaschi Conference series, featuring major meetings in the fields of Life Sciences was launched in 2012.
+Spanning Frontiers in Cardiac and Vascular Regeneration (Mauro Giacca), DNA Tumour Viruses (Lawrence Banks), DNA Replication and Genome Maintenance (Alessandro Vindigni) and Atypical dementias: from diagnosis to emerging therapies (Emanuele Buratti), the 6th edition was held in July 2022 in Trieste, entitled “At the intersection of DNA Replication and genome maintenance: from mechanisms to therapy”.